 New date set for Navy SEAL murder trial

-SAN DIEGO (AP) — A Navy court has postponed the trial of a Navy SEAL accused of murder in the 2017 death of an Islamic State prisoner under his care in Iraq.
+SAN DIEGO (AP) — A new date has been set for the trial of a Navy SEAL accused of premediated murder and attempted murder in the death of an Islamic State prisoner under his care and the shootings of two Iraqi civilians in Iraq in 2017.